Graduate Application Instructions

 Obtain information and registration materials for these exams from your own institution, or write to:

-When applying to the department of Brain and Cognitive Sciences, the University of Rochester institution code number for the GRE and TOEFL score reports is 2928.
+When applying to the department of Brain and Cognitive Sciences, the University of Rochester institution code number for the GRE score report is 2928 and TOEFL score report is 7267.

 Any documents or letters submitted in support of your application should be in English or should be accompanied by an English translation.
 Please do not send secondary school records.